jarny/biopyramid/Readme.md

 - biopyramid/views/ contains controllers whose functions are read by pyramid at start-up.
 The functions with @view_config decorators should map to URLs as specified in biopyramid/__init__.py.
 The grouping of the functions into individual scripts is for convenience.

 ## How to add a dataset
 To add a dataset to BioPyramid, first create the HDF file required for instantiating the bpdataset.BPDataset class.
-See below for more detail including an example.
 Then simply place this file inside data/datasets/ directory.
 The application will look for all files in this directory with suffix "h5" and read them as available datasets.

-Here is a step by step description of how the example dataset file included with BioPyramid, "lanner.1.0.h5", was created, so that it can be used as a template for additional dataset creation.
+Here is a step by step description of how the example dataset file included with BioPyramid, "haemopedia.2.7.h5", was created, so that it can be used as a template for additional dataset creation.
 ```python
 import pandas
 from biopyramid.models import bpdataset